Gameloot Network is a platform that helps gamers and developers influence the gaming industry. The company had 3 products:

 - Betting Arena where users could win valuable prizes like the Playstation, simply by outbidding other players bids.

-All these products existed separately from each other, so our task was to create one integral ecosystem, connecting all services together with a mutual currency and profiles.
+All these products existed separately from each other, so our task was to create one integral ecosystem, connecting all services together with mutual currency and profiles.

 We had come to the company office and for a week worked together to make sure that the vision of the final product is the same for everyone.
 During this time, we discovered all the details about the business and how it should work, met the team and conducted several interviews with founders and top management.